 If you choose to take your complaint to this level, we would recommend seeking professional advice.

-Call PayPlan free on 0800 280 2816 or fill out our contact form for free advice about how to deal with bailiffs and any underlying debt issues you may have.
+Contact PayPlan on 0800 280 2816 for free advice about how to deal with bailiffs and any underlying debt issues you may have.